evan-mason/drafter/README.md

 dotnet ef migrations add <nameofmigration> "Creates a new migration based on model changes" dotnet ef database update "Updates database after migrations are made or the db/schema needs to be created."

+dotnet run /destory "kills the DB entirely" dotnet run /seed "imports the players from playersMaster"